Eesti otsib superstaari

 The program seeks to discover the best singer in Estonia through a series of nationwide auditions.
 The outcomes of the later stages of the competition are determined by the viewers.
-Through telephone and SMS text voting, viewers have chosen as winners Birgit Õigemeel, Jana Kask, Ott Lepland, Liis Lemsalu, Rasmus Rändvee Jüri Pootsmann and Uudo Sepp (listed in chronological order).
+Through telephone and SMS text voting, viewers have chosen as winners Birgit Õigemeel, Jana Kask, Ott Lepland, Liis Lemsalu, Rasmus Rändvee, Jüri Pootsmann, Uudo Sepp, Alika Milova, and Ant Nurhan (listed in chronological order).

 The format features a panel of judges who critique the contestants' performances.
 The judges are former recording artist, music critic and journalist Mihkel Raud (all 5 seasons), singer Maarja-Liis Ilus (since season 3) and singer, actor and conductor Mart Sander (since season 5).
 Composer and pianist Rein Rannap and Radio DJ, journalist and TV producer Heidy Purga belonged to the judging panel of the first season.

 Seasons

 Seasons summary

 To date, five seasons have been broadcast, as summarised below.

 Season 1

 The first season of Eesti otsib superstaari debuted on 11 March 2007 and instantly became one of the most popular television shows in Estonia, following in the success of other Idol competitions around the world.
 The hosts were actress Aigi Vahing and choreographer Jüri Nael.
 The judging panel consisted of singer, guitar player, music critic and journalist Mihkel Raud, composer and pianist Rein Rannap and radio disc jockey and television producer Heidy Purga.

 The winner of the series was Birgit Õigemeel, who won a recording contract and 100 000 kroons.
 She used the money dedicated for the recording contract on building her own recording company MTH Publishing.
 In January 2008 she released her self-titled debut album and held the number one spot for several weeks.
 Since winning the show, Õigemeel has released three studio albums and several singles.
 The runner-up, Luisa Värk also has released an album and several singles.